dojo/docs/dojo/throttle.rst

   :depth: 2

 This module provide a function throttler.
-Throttling ensure that only one execution a function is done during a predefined interval.
+Throttling ensures that a function is only executed once during a predefined interval.
 After an execution, any call of the function during this interval will be ignored.

 Usage